PASHA® Electrode: EPRF therapy is a minimally invasive therapy for back pain

 Back pain can occur acutely or - after more than 12 weeks - as a chronic condition.
 Acute back pain is usually treated conservatively with physical therapy, exercise or a variety of painkillers.
 Depending on the cause of the pain, surgical treatment or pain therapy with the PASHA® Electrode can be a useful solution after the chronification of back pain has already occurred or acute pain cannot be treated in any other way.

 Experiences with the PASHA® Catheter in back pain therapy

 Neuromodulation with the PASHA® Electrode is very specific and acts directly on the nerve fibers involved in the transduction of pain signals.
 The electrodes are attached to mobile tubes (catheters) with a very thin diameter.
-Through the Epidural canal in the spinal cord the electrode is navigated to the area responsible for the back pain.
+Through the Epidural canal in the spinal cord, the electrode is navigated to the area responsible for the back pain.

-In conventional methods of electromodulation of nerve fibers, the affected segments are directly accessed by rigid needles through the skin.
+In conventional methods of electromodulation of nerve fibres, the affected segments are directly accessed by rigid needles through the skin.
 Other alternative pain therapies rely on permanently implanting a needle in the vertebrate spine.
 This is not required in the case of PASHA® Catheter treatment: With the PASHA® Catheter we reach a long-term result of one to two years with clear pain relief by means of a one-time neuromodulation treatment.

 How does the PASHA® Catheter work?